Alemanu211/dictionnaire/README.md

-# dictionnaire
+# Dictionnaire
-Small python project using webscrapping
+Small python project using webscrapping </br>
+By entering a french word, it will return the meaning of it.
+(3 definitions)